goauthentik/authentik/website/docs/events/transports.md

 title: Transports
 ---

 Notifications can be sent to users via multiple mediums.
-Per default, the [global email configuration](../installation/docker-compose#email-configuration-optional-but-recommended) will be used.
+By default, the [global email configuration](../installation/docker-compose#email-configuration-optional-but-recommended) will be used.

 ## Generic Webhook